 Although many solutions on the internet (even from Microsoft employees and the KB) suggest that a simple Repair install or Uninstall of Click2Run from the Programs and Features menu will correct this, executing the uninstaller actually triggers the exact same error message.

-Update (June 2012): I have now been able to confirm that this problem is caused by the use of registry cleaners.
+Update (June 2012): I have now been able to confirm that this problem is most often caused by the use of registry cleaners.
 For more details on why you should never use a registry cleaner, see my blog entry here.

 This error may also occur on other downloadable versions of Office 2010, but I haven’t seen it yet anywhere else.
 Correcting the problem with the preinstalled OEM Starter versions is tricky enough, so I decided to make that the focus of this post.